faressc/dl4ad/slides/07-tricks_of_the_trade.md

 - Have a systematic way to log and visualize training and validation metrics - e.g., [tensorboard](https://www.tensorflow.org/tensorboard) or [wandb](https://wandb.ai/) (Commercial)
 - Optimize computation efficiency i.e., use mixed precision training
 - Use random search or Bayesian optimization instead of grid search - i.e. with [optuna](https://optuna.org/)
-- Focus on tuning the learning rate first, as it has the largest impact on performance
+- Focus on tuning the learning rate first, as it has the largest impact on performance, try using a learning rate finder, consider using warmup strategies
 - Then tune the batch size, model architecture, and regularization parameters
 - Consider using learning rate schedules or adaptive optimizers
 - Monitor the training and validation performance closely to avoid overfitting during hyperparameter tuning